prahaladbelavadi/ideas/blockchain/iot-optimizing_resources_for_blockchain.md

 2. Using a rotating master mechanism to ensure optimum life cycle usage amongst all devices
 3. Using a neural net to detect anomalies and discard them
 4. Using a priority level based network
+5. Using a rotating cycle socket approval mechanism to validate the authenticity of each node